grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 }
 ```

 So our new implementation is forced to support the `HoldOnASecondWhileWeImportYourDatabase()` method.
-Let's call this new class `TrialVersionMessages` (but not create it yet) and we can write a Statement for it.
-Assuming we do not know where to start, we just start with creating an object of the class (we already know the name) and invoking the method we already know we need to implement:
+Let's call this new class `TrialVersionMessages` (but don't create it yet!) and we can write a Statement for its behavior.
+Assuming we don't know where to start, we just start with creating an object of the class (we already know the name) and invoking the method we already know we need to implement:

 ```csharp
 [Fact]